cybespace-settler/thinkpad-oculink-mod/README.md

-# Thinkpad E14 Gen 2 AMD
+# Thinkpad E14 Gen 2 AMD OcuLink mod
-Guide how i modded my e14 gen 2 amd
+Guide how i modded my e14 gen 2 amd with oculink port

 **NOT FOR BEGINNERS, YOU ARE RESPONSiBLE FOR POTENTIAL DAMAGE!!!**